Health and Human Services Board

-Dr. Harris is in his first term as a physician representative on the Board of Health & Human Services.
+Dr. Harris serves as the physician representative on the Board of Health & Human Services.
 He is an obstetrician/gynecologist who has practiced at Gaston Women's Healthcare since 1990.
 He holds a bachelor's degree in chemistry and a Doctor of Medicine degree from UNC Chapel Hill, and completed his residency at Wayne State University/Detroit Medical Center.
 Dr. Harris was a Morehead scholar as an undergraduate at UNC-CH and previously served on the CaroMont Health Board and the Gaston County Board of Health.
 He is married and has two daughters.

 Lee Isley serves as the pharmacist appointee on the Board of Health & Human Services.
 He completed his bachelor's degree in biology and his Doctor of Phamacy degree at Campbell University.
 He has been a pharmacist for five years, and is part-owner at Cramerton Drug.
 He is a member of Park Street United Methodist Church and the North Carolina Association of Pharmacists.
 He previously served on the Gaston County Board of Health.

 Dr. Klasing is the psychiatrist appointee to the Board of Health & Human Services and also is the immediate past chair.
 He holds a Doctor of Medicine degree from the University of Alabama at Birmingham and an electrical engineering degree from Vanderbilt University.
 He has practiced psychiatry in Gaston County for seven years, and is the medical director for psychiatry at CaroMont Health.

 David Kneen serves as an at-large member of the Board of Health & Human Services.
-He is a licensed clinical social work associate in North Carolina, holds a Bachelor of Arts in psychology from Davidson College and a Master of Social Work from UNC Chapel Hill.
+He is a licensed clinical social work associate in North Carolina, holding a Bachelor of Arts in psychology from Davidson College and a Master of Social Work from UNC Chapel Hill.
 He has served in medical social work and counseling for more than 17 years.
 He is currently a clinical social worker/therapist with Cold Water Counseling and also served as social work manager for Gaston Hospice, having served as a direct line hospice social worker there for five years.
 He and his wife have two sons.